pkmn/engine/src/lib/gen1/README.md

   softlocks](https://pkmn.cc/bulba/Transform_glitches#Transform_.2B_Mirror_Move.2FMetronome_PP_error)
   which Pokémon Showdown does not implement.

+Importantly, Pokémon Showdown's **speed-tie RNG mechanics are unimplementable** in the pkmn engine as they rely on internal implementation decisions made by Pokémon Showdown that are impossible to replicate without also mimicking Pokémon Showdown's (incorrect) event and "action" systems (see below).

 ## RNG

 **The pkmn engine aims to match the cartridge's RNG frame-accurately**, in that provided with the